Ann Veneman: International trade

+Child nutrition and food programs

-During Veneman's tenure, the Food Stamp Program and child nutrition program were reauthorized and funding increased, strengthening the ability of USDA to provide services to recipients and provide additional accountability to taxpayers.
+During Veneman's tenure, the Food Stamp Program and child nutrition program were reauthorized and funding increased.
 In 2004, Veneman finalized the transition from paper food stamps to electronic debit cards in an effort to reduce fraud and increase availability of these programs to more families in need.
 Under Veneman, after a comprehensive scientific review, new Dietary Guidelines for Americans were released, which formed the basis for USDA's MyPyramid.

-Carol Tucker-Foreman of the Consumer Federation of America said of Veneman, "Secretary Veneman recognized the increasing problem of obesity in this country and took some steps to begin to address it.
-Under her direction USDA updated the Dietary Guidelines and is revising the food guide pyramid."

-As Secretary, Veneman focused on new approaches to help feed the hungry around the world.
+As secretary, Veneman focused on new approaches to combat world hunger.
 To help meet the international goal of reducing global hunger by half by 2015, she organized and hosted in 2003 the Ministerial Conference on Science and Technology, which brought together ministers from 120 nations to California, to discuss how science and technology can reduce hunger and poverty in the developing world.
-The conference, as well as subsequent regional conferences and follow-up activities, helped recapture the momentum of the World Food Summit.

 USDA Management and Programs

 As part of several actions to implement the President's Management Agenda (PMA), Veneman began USDA's e-Government Initiative, which made an unprecedented array of programs and services available electronically.
 In addition, USDA for the first time ever received a clean financial audit, a status the department attained three years in a row.

 Veneman established USDA's 'Leaders of Tomorrow' initiative to support agriculture education and related mentoring.
 She increased the number of internships available at USDA, and encouraged young people to seek career opportunities at USDA and across the food and agricultural spectrum.